Grokzen/pykwalify/docs/Extensions.md

 ## Specifying what extensions to use.

-There is 2 ways to load extensions into a schema.
+There are 2 ways to load extensions into a schema.

 First you can specify any `*.py` file via the cli via the `-e FILE` or `--extension FILE` flag.
 If you would do this when using pykwalify as a library you should pass in a list of files to the `extensions` variable to the `Core` class.